philikon/ReactNativify/README.md

 - Missing files.
 While webpack, for instance, will happily soldier on if a `require()`ed file is missing, the React Native packager will abort during dependency resolution.
 I've tried to address that with a couple of configuration options in [babel-plugin-rewrite-require](https://www.npmjs.com/package/babel-plugin-rewrite-require), but YMMV.

 - Symlinks.
 In development mode, the React Native packager *server* won't resolve symlinks but the *bundler* for release mode will.
+Rather than relying on symlinks, I'd recommend adding additional directories to the packager's search path via `getProjectRoots` and `getAssetRoots` in `rn-cli.config.js`.

 - Duplicate modules.
 Don't let the React Native packager discover multiple installations of React Native, for instance.
 Node has a fairly logical module resolution pattern, the React Native packager is more of a breadth-first algorithm.
 Also, node.js cares about the directory name under `node_modules` whereas the React Native packager cares about what `package.json` says.
 Best to ensure those always match.